watermint/toolbox/doc/generated/team-activity-daily-event.md

 ## Report: event

-Report files are generated in `event.csv`, `event.xlsx` and `event.json` format.
+Report files are generated in three formats, `event.csv`, `event.xlsx` and `event.json`.
+But if you run with `-low-memory` option, the command will generate only `event.json}}` report.
-In case of a report become large, report in `.xlsx` format will be split into several chunks like `event_0000.xlsx`, `event_0001.xlsx`, `event_0002.xlsx`...
+In case of a report become large, a report in `.xlsx` format will be split into several chunks like `event_0000.xlsx`, `event_0001.xlsx`, `event_0002.xlsx`...

 | Column          | Description                                     |